 The WTO Chairs Programme was launched in 2010.
 It aims to enhance knowledge and understanding of the trading system among academics and policy makers in developing countries through curriculum development, research and outreach activities by universities and research institutions.

 Academic institutions awarded WTO Chairs receive support in the areas of curriculum development, research and outreach activities.
 The chair-holders are selected through a competitive process.
-Fourteen institutions were selected as WTO Chairs for a four-year term in 2009.
+Fourteen institutions were originally selected as WTO Chairs for a four-year term in 2009.

 > Chairs selected in 2009

 Seven institutions were added to the Programme in May 2014 following a call for tenders.

 The main objectives of the Programme are to:

 - provide teaching support for the development and delivery of courses on trade policy and WTO-related matters in academic institutions

 - foster further research in trade-related matters and highlight the policy relevance of existing research — universities awarded a WTO Chair are expected to cooperate their counterparts in the Programme through joint research, shared lecturing arrangements and student/academic exchanges

 - encourage outreach/communication — universities awarded a WTO Chair are expected to organize public activities aimed at disseminating research and promoting discussion regarding international trade and trade co-operation.